 There are a wide range of online services and apps that make setting up your business easier than ever.

 … we’ve seen online collaboration apps come and go, but few have caught fire like Slack.
 The innovative “team communication” solution offers groundbreaking functionality that is just too useful to pass up.

-Slack is an instant messaging app that is organized by channel to keep conversations sorted by relevant topic.
+Slack is an instant messaging app organized by channel to keep conversations sorted by relevant topic.
 You can also send direct messages or make voice or video calls.
 Slack allows your employees (remote or office-based) to communicate in real-time and maintains a single searchable archive of all business communications.

-And, the price is perfect for a brand new business- free to start!
+And the price is perfect for a brand new business- free to start!
 Slack offers a free unlimited trial.
 But you can upgrade to additional features and support a larger team with scaled pricing (we’re big fans of Slack and use it at crowdSPRING).

 Gusto is an online service that acts as your entire HR department.
-Gusto manages payroll, new employee records, healthcare and 401(k) benefits all in one integrated platform.
+Gusto manages payroll, new employee records, healthcare, and 401(k) benefits all in one integrated platform.